google/travel-impact-model/README.md

 is possible to deduce the emission estimate for flights of any length on supported aircraft:

 *   Interpolation is used for flights that are in between two distance data points.
-As a theoretical example, a 5250 nautical miles flight on a Boeing 787-9 will emit 172942.5 kg of CO<sub>2</sub> during the CCD phase (where 172942.5 equals 164982 + (180903 - 164982)/2 and figures for 5000nm and 5500nm entries were taken from Table 1).
+As a theoretical example, a 5250 nautical miles flight on a Boeing 787-9 will burn approximately 54902.5 kg of fuel during the CCD phase (where 54902.5 equals 52375 + (57430 - 52375)/2, with figures for 5000nm and 5500nm taken from Table 1).
 *   Extrapolation is used for flights that are either shorter than the smallest supported distance, or longer than the longest supported distance for that aircraft type.
+* The CORSIA jet fuel combustion to CO<sub>2</sub> conversion factor of 3.1672 kg CO<sub>2</sub> / kg of jet fuel burnt is then applied to calculate the total CO<sub>2</sub> emitted.

 There is information for most commonly-used aircraft types in the EEA data, but some are missing.
 For missing aircraft types, one of the following alternatives